 Vaccines Technical Specification Guidance v1.0 - This document provides detailed information and specifications for the content of datasets submitted to FDA’s CBER Office of Vaccines Research and Review (OVRR).
 These specifications reflect current CBER OVRR thinking, are built to be consistent with the FDA Study Data Technical Conformance Guide, and are generally consistent with the Therapeutic Area User Guide (TAUG) for Vaccines.

 - Comparative Clinical Endpoint Bioequivalence Studies

 Clinical Endpoint BE Studies v1.0 – This document provides recommended technical specifications and general considerations on how certain comparative clinical endpoint bioequivalence study data and skin adhesion and irritation/sensitization study data for Abbreviated New Drug Applications (ANDAs) should be submitted using FDA-supported data standards located in the FDA Data Standards Catalog.

 Validation activities occur at different times during submission and review of study data, including submission receipt and at the beginning of the regulatory review.
-Validation of study data that occurs upon receipt of a submission follows the process for

 The rules below support regulatory review and analysis of study data:

 The Business Rules v1.5 (May 2019) help ensure that the study data are compliant, useful, and will support meaningful review and analysis.
 This applies to SDTM formatted clinical studies and SEND formatted non-clinical studies.
 For more information see Section 8 of the Technical Conformance Guide.